stacksgov/sips/sips/sip-x/sip-x-authentication-protocol.md

 # Backwards Compatibility

 The specification contains parts that are deprecated like the property `apps` in the public profile.
 These parts are for information only and are not normative.
 Versions of the authentication requests and responses older than 1.3.1 are considered deprecated and not covered by this SIP.

+## Upgrade from 1.3.1 to 2.0.0

+The following changes from version 1.3.1 to 2.0.0 require updates of the existing wallets

+- The public profile is a verifiable credential and must be signed by the owner of the username of the selected account.
+- The authentication response must be signed by the same key as the public profile.
+- The issuer of a JWT should be given as DID using the DID method `did:stacks:v2`.
+- The following properties of the authentication response have been renamed:
+  - hubUrl -> `hub_url`
+  - associationToken -> `association_token`
+  - profile.stxAddress -> `stx_address`
+- The following property of the authentication request and response has been added:
+  - `state`

 # Related Work